April The Giraffe Is Having An April Fools’ Baby, Animal Adventure Park Reveals

-April the giraffe is having an April Fools baby after all, says Animal Adventure Park in its latest update.
-She’s on the verge of giving birth to her fourth calf and the park in Harpursville, New York is prepared to welcome the new arrival.
+April, the giraffe, is having an April Fools baby after all, says Animal Adventure Park in its latest update.
+She’s on the verge of giving birth to her fourth calf and the park in Harpursville, New York, is prepared to welcome the new arrival.

 On Friday, April was noticeably not herself on the live cam.
 She was having contractions throughout the day and her interest in food had waned.
-At one point April was visibly uncomfortable, at which point the vet came in to examine her and record her progression.
+At one point, April was visibly uncomfortable, at which point the vet came in to examine her and record her progression.
 What he documented was shared online in the late evening.

 The vet report posted on Animal Adventure Park’s Facebook page indicates that all of the physical changes necessary before active labor unfolds has occurred.